Skeletrox/skeletrox.github.io/content/distributed_systems/modularizing.md

 #### Adding them to the module exports file

-`mod.rs`, our module exports file, will look like this:
+`nw/mod.rs`, our module exports file, will look like this:

 ```rust
 pub mod receiver;